macwoj/interview_prep/sre/networking.md

   - Encrypted communication begins using symmetric encryption (e.g. AES)
 - Asymmetric encryption (RSA, ECDSA) is used only during the handshake for key exchange and authentication
 - Symmetric encryption (AES, ChaCha20) is used for the actual data transfer due to its speed and efficiency

 ---

+## BGP

+For an interview, give a concise and clear answer like this:

+---

+**BGP (Border Gateway Protocol)** is the **standard routing protocol of the internet**, used to **exchange routing information between autonomous systems (ASes)**.
+It's a **path-vector protocol** that determines the best path to a destination based on policies and attributes like AS-path length, local preference, and MED (multi-exit discriminator).

+BGP enables internet service providers and large networks to control **how traffic enters and exits their networks**.
+It supports route filtering, traffic engineering, and load balancing, and is critical for ensuring **global internet reachability**.

+---

+You can optionally add:

+> For example, global DNS resolvers like Google’s `8.8.8.8` use BGP with Anycast to advertise the same IP from many locations, so users get routed to the nearest instance.

+BGP, DNS, and Anycast often work **together** to provide **fast, resilient, and globally distributed DNS services**.

+### How They Work Together:

+- **Anycast IPs for DNS**:
+  - DNS providers (e.g. Cloudflare, Google, OpenDNS) assign the **same IP** (e.g. `8.8.8.8`) to multiple DNS servers around the world.

+- **BGP Advertisement**:
+  - Each server (in a different location or data center) **advertises that IP using BGP** to the internet.
+  - Routers choose the **"closest" server** based on BGP path metrics.

+- **Client DNS Request**:
+  - When a client queries the DNS server at `8.8.8.8`, **BGP routes the traffic to the nearest server**.
+  - That DNS server handles the request, reducing latency and distributing load.

+- **Resilience**:
+  - If one server or region fails, BGP automatically withdraws the route.
+  - Traffic is **re-routed to the next nearest healthy DNS server**.

+### Summary:

+- **Anycast** makes many servers appear as one.
+- **BGP** ensures each user is routed to the nearest available server.
+- **DNS** benefits from this setup with **fast response times**, **high availability**, and **DDoS resilience**.

+---